-Time-off requests will be considered on a first-come, first-served basis for each practice group.
+Time off requests will be considered on a first-come, first-served basis for each practice group.
 A substitute coach-mentor at an equal or greater coaching level must cover your shift for your request to be accepted.
-If no one can cover your shift, your request may be denied, except in instances of legally protected absences.
-This includes all federal, state or local laws and may include but are not limited to military leave, jury duty, voting leave, domestic violence leave, NY Sick, NY Paid Family Leave, FMLA and is subject to eligibility).
+If no one can cover your shift, your request will be denied, and you will be expected to be at practice on that day unless discussed otherwise with your Site Manager.